-April is Alcohol Addiction Month but, at Enterhealth Ranch, a residential alcohol addiction treatment center, we work every day to raise the issues about alcohol abuse, new advances in alcohol treatment and remind everyone that alcoholism is a disease.
+April is Alcohol Awareness Month, but at Enterhealth Ranch, a residential alcohol addiction treatment center, we work every day to raise the issues about alcohol abuse, new advances in alcohol treatment and remind everyone that alcoholism is a disease.

 Alcohol is the most commonly abused drug in the United States, where 17.6 million people—or one in every 12 adults—suffer from alcohol abuse or dependence, with several million more people who are binge drinkers at great risk of becoming alcoholics.
 More than 100,000 Americans die from alcohol-related causes annually, making it the third leading cause of death behind cancer and heart disease, according to the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
 That’s an average of 241 people per day that die because of alcohol, or 10 per hour.
 These startling statistics alone are reason enough to increase alcohol awareness and acknowledge the dangers is poses.